You are here

 Groups with increased protein requirements

-- Growing teenagers - during the adolescent growth spurt protein needs are high to cover both energy requirements and support the growing body.
+- Growing teenagers during their adolescent growth spurt protein needs are high to cover both energy requirements and support the growing body.

 - Pregnant and breastfeeding women - protein requirements are increased to support the changes in the mother and foetal growth.